PataphysicalSociety/soupault.app/site/reference-manual.md

 The `page_content` must be a _string representation_ of the page, that you can make with `HTML.to_string` or `HTML.pretty_print` functions.
 This is because generated pages are treated the same as pages that actually exist on disk, and need to be parsed.

-Soupault will automatically prevent autogenerated pages from generating more pages so there shouldn’t be any infinite loops or fork bombs coming from this functionality.
+Soupault will automatically prevent autogenerated pages from generating more pages so this functionality is unlikely to cause infinite loops or fork bombs.

 ### Index view options